-- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - A valid (within two years) TOEFL score of 90 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 35 in writing; OR - 4.
-A valid (within two years) iBT score of 72.
+- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - 3.
+A valid (within two years) TOEFL iBT score of 72 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 17 in writing.

 - 1. Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application, and - 2.
 Curriculum Vitae (C.V.), and - 3.
 Two confidential recommendation letters, preferably one professional and one academic, and - 4.
-A satisfactory performance in the personal interview with the Admissions Committee, and - Current licensure/registration as an Advanced Care Paramedic, or equivalent scope of practice, with a recognized licensing body.
+A satisfactory performance in the personal interview with the Admissions Committee, and - 5.
+Current licensure/registration as an Advanced Care Paramedic, or equivalent scope of practice, with a recognized licensing body.